pulumi/docs/content/blog/learn-pulumi-inputs-outputs/index.md

 ## Inputs

 When you create a resource, you pass arguments to its constructor.
-They are called the inputs and they can be
+They are called the inputs, and they can be:

 - concrete values (like strings, numbers, and booleans), arrays, or other structures
 - asynchronous values or